-Unlike Call of Duty’s Blackout mode, ammunition takes up a backpack slot.
+Unlike Call of Duty’s Warzone mode, ammunition takes up a backpack slot.
 You only have eight slots to start, so it’s easy to fill those by picking up different types of ammunition, grenades, and health/shield replenishers.
 You can add another six slots on top of that if you find other backpacks around the map, so always keep an eye out for them.

 When you first drop, it’s fine to pick up everything you see.
 But after you grab a weapon or two, take a gander at your backpack.
 Chances are you’ll have some incompatible ammunition.
 It’s up to you, but we recommend shedding the ammo that you cannot currently use.

 When you come across new guns, you’ll almost always find the ammunition it uses either right next to it or close by.
-So it’s a waste to lug around unusable ammo, especially when you can use those precious slots on attachments and all important consumables.
+It’s a waste to lug around unusable ammo, especially when you can use those precious slots on attachments and all important consumables.